 A character actor with a thunderous voice who has been the menacing face and unforgettable sound of villains from the Kurgan to Mr. Krabs.

-Clancy Brown possesses one of those voices—a deep, resonant bass that can convey absolute authority or chilling malice with just a grumble.
-While his imposing frame landed him iconic live-action villain roles, like the brutal prison guard Captain Byron Hadley in 'The Shawshank Redemption' or the immortal Kurgan in 'Highlander,' his true ubiquity is in animation and voice work.
-For generations, he has been the voice of Mr. Krabs on 'SpongeBob SquarePants,' a role of hilarious greed that contrasts sharply with his darker live-action persona.
+Clancy Brown voiced Mr. Krabs on "SpongeBob SquarePants" for generations, a role of hilarious greed that contrasts sharply with his darker live-action persona.
+His deep, resonant bass voice can convey absolute authority or chilling malice with just a grumble.
+His imposing frame landed him live-action villain roles, like the brutal prison guard Captain Byron Hadley in "The Shawshank Redemption" or the immortal Kurgan in "Highlander."
 Brown's career is a masterclass in reliable, versatile character acting, showing up in everything from cult horror films to superhero shows, always leaving a distinct impression.
-He is the actor you recognize instantly, the voice you can't place but know you've heard a hundred times, a foundational piece of the pop culture landscape.
+He is the actor you recognize instantly, the voice you can't place but know you've heard a hundred times.

 1946–1964